Things You Need to Know about Yourself for Better Awareness

 The path to knowing yourself better comes when you take time for self-reflection and personal growth.

-Appointments, commitments, schedules, and to-dos can distract you, keeping you from taking the time to think about how you are living and what you really want.
+Appointments, commitments, schedules, and to-dos are huge distractions.
+They keep you from taking the time to think about how you are living and what you really want out of life.

 Life is a Journey

 They say life is a journey, not a destination.
 So in some ways, we’re always learning and growing.
 We won’t always have all the answers.
-But as you mature, there are certain things you should know about yourself.
+But as you age and gain self-awareness, there are certain things about yourself that are important to know.

 When you think about what makes you happy, what comes to mind?
 Do you even know?
 What are the things that make your heart sing?

-For me, it can simply be sitting outside and basking in the bright, warm sunshine.
+For me, it can simply be sitting outside and soaking up the bright, warm sunshine.
 Or it can be shaking my tail feathers in a Zumba class.
-It can be a great conversation with a good friend or an amazing vacation.
+It can be a great conversation with a good friend or watching the wave of the ocean.

-Make a list of the things that make you happy.
-If you struggle to come up with several things, take notice over the next several days and make a note of which experiences bring you joy.
+Don’t have one?
+Make one.
+Make a list of the things that bring you joy and happiness.
+If you struggle to come up with several things, take notice over the next several days and make a note of which experiences lift you up and make you smile.

 2. What Are Your Personal Boundaries?